haely/Haely/README.md

 # Hi there, I'm Haely 👋

 ## About Me
 I am a curious learmer with a background in infrastructure and statistics.
-Inspired by my go-to stat page statmike, I too love to learn 'almost' as much as I love to share what I have learnt.
-These days I am delving into what they call DataOps or Data Centric AI,  and what I label as Data Parent.
+I love to learn *almost* as much as I love to share what I have learnt.
+These days I am delving into what they call DataOps or Data Centric AI, and what I label as Data Parenting.

 ## My Interests